Author: James Clark

 Another troubleshooting strength of real-time reporting is that it not only shows you traffic on your site, but also lists the events that have taken place.

-On GA4’s Realtime report, the “Event count by Event name” card is a great example of this.
+On GA4’s Realtime overview, the “Event count by Event name” card is a great example of this.
 It lists page_view events of course, but also session_starts, scrolls, and any custom events you may be sending.
 Clicking on the name of an event then displays the event parameters that were captured.
 For the page_view event, that includes page_title, medium (for example, “organic”), and source (for example, “Google”):

 Monitoring marketing activity